Hey. Let me introduce to you the Beat plastic pollution project I believe deserves recognition.

 I currently work for a large fast-food chain restaurant KFC.
 Let me tell you that the amount of waste our single small store creates is alarming.
-The amount of food and plastic waste is unbelievable and the sad fact remains that single-handed part-time worker in such corporation can’t do literally anything without risking their jobs.
+The amount of food and plastic waste is unbelievable and the sad fact remains that single-handed part-time workers in such corporations can’t do literally anything without risking their jobs.

-As a former vegetarian the amount of chicken meat, energy wasted for its preparation and basic situation of world hunger depresses me a lot.
+As a former vegetarian the amount of chicken meat, energy wasted for its preparation, and the basic situation of world hunger depresses me a lot.

 So what can I do as an individual?
 Girls gotta eat and pay bills.

 Sadly I did not figure out the answer to this question yet besides pushing the big bosses into doing eco-friendly changes for the whole restaurant chain.
 We did switch to paper to-go cups instead of plastic and we also use paper bags what is an incredible step forward.
 But the amount of plastic straws is still bad and hopefully, we would also make some changes like our competition did that really pleases me :